Lightning win Game 5, deny Avs chance to take Stanley Cup - NewsBreak

 Completing this comeback series win would put them in an entirely different category.
 Only one team has rallied to capture a Game 7 in the final after trailing 3-1 in a series — the 1942 Toronto Maple Leafs.

-This is a gritty Lightning squad that's showing no signs of slowing down against a speedy Avalanche team and even after all the contests they've logged.
-Tampa Bay has played in 67 postseason games since the start of the first round in 2020, nearly an entire extra season.
+This is a gritty Lightning squad that's showing no signs of slowing down even against a speedy Avalanche team and even after all the contests they've logged.
+Tampa Bay has played in 67 postseason games since the start of the first round in 2020.
+That's basically an entire extra season.

 Their resolve has impressed Lightning coach Jon Cooper.
 His team improved to 3-0 this season when facing potential elimination games.